joshuayoes/portfolio-2020/content/blog/redux-toolkit/index.md

 ## Easy Typescript Types

-One of my favorite parts of Redux Toolkit is how easy it is to use with Typescript as well.
+One of my favorite parts of Redux Toolkit is how easy it is to use with Typescript.
 Let's go back to our todo example:

 ```javascript
 import { createSlice, configureStore } from "@reduxjs/toolkit"